 • Your rewards will stay the same.
 Capital One will continue to offer rotating 5% cash back categories and the Discover it Cash Back Match.
 However, you'll also be able to earn 5% cash back or 5X miles on hotels, rental cars, vacation rentals, and activities through Capital One Travel.

 • Access new redemption options.
-Your redemption methods will largely stay the same, but you'll now have access to gift card redemptions and the ability to use rewards to offset eligible purchases.
+Your redemption methods will largely stay the same.
+However, miles-earning Discover cards will be able to apply rewards to gift card purchases, and cash rewards-earning cards will be able to use rewards to offset eligible purchases.
+Gift cards have a new minimum redemption amount of $25.

 • Balance transfers between the two are no longer allowed.
 Balance transfers from Discover to Capital One (and vice versa) are no longer allowed.